eth-educators/eth-docker-docs/website/docs/Support/Cloud.md

 sidebar_label: Cloud Security
 ---

-For the most part, nothing special needs to be done to run eth-docker on a VPS.
+For the most part, nothing special needs to be done to run Eth Docker on a VPS.
 However, budget VPS providers do not filter the traffic that can reach the machine: This is definitely not desirable for unsecured ports like Grafana or execution client, if the shared option is being used.
 All that should be reachable are the P2P ports.